MKLab-ITI/hackair-data-retrieval/README.md

    ]
 }
 ```

-This service uses internally the above two services (2.1 and 2.2).
-Details
-●	Main class: FCN_localization_service.py
-●	Endpoint (post): _{BASE_URL}/SkyLocalizationFCN/post
-●	Sample call: {"images":[{"path":"flickr/2018-02-04/25210632307.jpg"}]}

-How to set up
-●	Install caffe (actually the older version found in caffe_future.zip) according to the detailed instructions given in “FCN_installation_instructions_lef.txt”
-●	Adjust paths FCN_localization_service.py (modelFile, protoTxt, imagesRootDir) and in the auxiliary file inferFCN.py (caffe_root_python)
-●	Run the service (use python 2  ): “cd FCN, nohup python REST_service_FCN_lef_remote.py > fcn_log.txt 2>&1” This command redirects stdout and stderr to a log file.
-It also allows you to close the terminal and leave the process running

 ### Ratio Computation
 The Ration Computation module considers heuristic rules that aim at refining the sky part of the images.
 The algorithm uses certain criteria involving the pixel color values and the size of color clusters in order to refine the sky mask.
 The output of the algorithm is a mask containing all pixels that capture the sky and the mean R/G and G/B ratios of the sky part of the images.
 It should be noted that the heuristic algorithm is rather strict and does not consider clouds as part of the sky.